 Some students residing on campus may have a food-related disability that limits their ability to fully and equally participate in our meal program.
 Examples of these may be an autoimmune disease such as celiac disease or allergies to products such as nuts, milk, eggs, wheat, etc. These students may need dietary modifications or an exception to the rule requiring on-campus students to participate in the meal plan.
-A range of possible modifications are available.
+Possible modifications are available.

-The Food and Ingredient List
+Food Ingredient List The Food and Ingredient List

 - Make an appointment with Director of Disability Services

 Student and Director will meet to discuss possible accommodations

 If a student qualifies for accommodations, a letter will be written to the Housing Office and those needing to know will be notified of specific accommodations.

 You may also receive more information about food allergies at Food Allergy Research & Education site (FARE) http://www.foodallergy.org/managing-food-allergies/at-college